kcarnold/cs344/content/home/syllabus.md

 -   We will be using Piazza for class discussion.
 Many students have found that Piazza works well for getting you help fast and efficiently from classmates and myself.
 Rather than emailing questions to the teaching staff, I encourage you to post your questions on Piazza.
 Find our class signup link at: <https://piazza.com/calvin/spring2021/cs344>

+-   The lab machines are configured with the software needed on the Linux install.
+The Maroon lab has GPUs with sufficient specs for most of what we need, so we will be using them (booted into Linux); Gold lab users can use Guacamole to connect to a Maroon machine.

 ## Grading

 Your final grade will be computed as the weighted average of your grade in each of 3 categories, representing each of the primary learning outcomes of the course: